ARMmbed/mbed-os-examples-docs_only/SocketStats/README.md

 ### Building

 Invoke `mbed compile`, and specify the name of your platform and your favorite toolchain (`GCC_ARM`, `ARM`, `IAR`).
-For example, for the ARM Compiler 5:
+For example, for the Arm Compiler 5:

 ```
 mbed compile -t <toolchain> -m <target>
 ```

 Example: `mbed compile -m K64F -t ARM`

 ### Documentation

-More information on the network-socket API can be found in the [mbed handbook](https://docs.mbed.com/docs/mbed-os-api-reference/en/latest/APIs/communication/network_sockets/).
+You can find more information on the network socket API in the [Mbed OS 5 documentation](https://docs.mbed.com/docs/mbed-os-api-reference/en/latest/APIs/communication/network_sockets/).

-More information on the socket statistic API can be found in the [mbed handbook](https://docs.mbed.com/docs/mbed-os-api-reference/en/latest/).
+You can also find more information on the socket statistic API in the [Mbed OS 5 documentation](https://docs.mbed.com/docs/mbed-os-api-reference/en/latest/).

 ### Note

 The current example is limited to the ethernet interface on supported devices.
-To use the example with a different interface, please follow the [socket example readme] (https://github.com/ARMmbed/mbed-os-example-sockets/blob/master/README.md).
+To use the example with a different interface, please follow the [socket example readme](https://github.com/ARMmbed/mbed-os-example-sockets/blob/master/README.md).